EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ```
 After a short setup process your browser should automatically open a new tab on `http://localhost:3000/`

-You should now have two terminal windows that will provide the luxury

 ![NoteChain GUI](https://i.imgur.com/Czvlqss.png)

 The lower-half of the interface contains *accounts, public keys and private keys* for users that were created when you ran the first time setup bash script in a previous step.